seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

 )
 {% endhighlight %}

 You can continue with these results as you like: store them to different files or save into a database.
-In this tutorial, the main idea was how to make asynchronous requests and parse responses.
+In this tutorial, the main idea was to show to make asynchronous requests and parse responses.

 ## Adding Timeout